-1. How to open.
-Well, let's see...
-One of my many flaws is that I've never been able to calculate.
+1. To begin: Flaws.
+One of my many, is that I've never been able to calculate.
 Calculus, trigonometry, even algebra, simple logarithmic functions, escape me.
 In high school, Geometry was the only category of mathematics that I was somewhat able to grasp.
 That's because it included doodling.
 (Well, didn't it?)
 I've often wondered if this failing was solely because I could not understand mathematical relations or if I simply refused to try, refused to to understand.
 Or.
 Refused to accept that anything could be answered with such certainty.
 One plus one, yes, two.
 But even that simple equation never seemed so simple to me.
 And this suspicion was confirmed after my second child was born, when in the haze of endless nights punctuated by frightening infant caterwauls and toddler walkabouts it became clear that the idea of one plus one equalling two was nothing more than an algorithmic farce.

 I wonder if my inability to calculate bears any connection to a cognitive deficit known as dyscalculia, which Wiki describes as an "innate difficulty in learning or comprehending arithmetic."
 The reason, though, is more likely disinterest.
 In any event, I've no compulsion to further explore what I've accepted as a lifelong inadequacy and limitation.
 I surrender all calculations to the accountants.
 After all, not everyone can be a mathematician.